eoinkelly/ember-runloop-handbook/README.md

 schedule jobs on the queues.
 1. Near the end of its response to the event Ember closes the queue-set and starts running jobs on the queues.
 Scheduled jobs can themselves still add jobs to the queues even though we have closed them to other code.
-The [Runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) has an excellent visualisaiton of the algorithm works but in brief:
+The [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) has an excellent visualisaiton of the algorithm works but in brief:
     1. Scan the queues array, starting at the first until you find a job.
 Finish if all queues are empty.